amplication/docs/docs/how-to/add-delete-user-entity.md

 :::note
 For Node.js services, you have to add the _Authentication_ entity first and then enable the [_NestJS Auth Module_ plugin](/authentication/#nestjs-auth-module-mandatory).
-For .NET services, the process is similar, but you'll be working with the ASP.NET Core Identit plugin instead.
+For .NET services, the process is similar, but you'll be working with the ASP.NET Core Identity plugin instead.

 If you try to install the auth plugin first without the _Authentication_ entity, **you will be offered to create it**.
 :::